technicoll/workshop-3-technicoll/README.md

 # Welcome to Workshop 3 - Upsell Like an Engineer!

 Hands-on workshop moving from exploratory notebooks to disciplined, professional Python for machine learning.

-## Notebook guidance
-- Create your notebook (none are in the repo yet).
-After activating the venv, use the “Select Kernel” button (top right in Jupyter) and choose the venv.
+You can read more about this scenario in [`user_brief.md](./user_brief.md).

 ## Learning intent